Last published: January 03, 2020

 Benzodiazepines (pronounced 'ben-zoh-die-AZ-a-peens') are depressant drugs.
 This means that they slow down the activity of the central nervous system and the messages travelling between the brain and the body.
 They do not necessarily make a person feel depressed.
 Other depressants include alcohol, cannabis and heroin.

 Benzodiazepines, also known as minor tranquillisers, are most commonly prescribed by doctors to relieve stress and anxiety and to help people sleep.
+They can also be used to treat alcohol withdrawal and epilepsy.
 However, there is increasing concern among medical professionals about the risks of using these drugs, particularly when they are used for a long time.

 Some people use benzodiazepines illegally to get high or to help with the ‘come down’ effects of stimulants such as amphetamines or cocaine.

 Benzos, tranx, sleepers, downers, pills, xannies, serras (Serepax®), moggies (Mogadon®), normies (Normison®).